TheRoboticsClub/gsoc2022-Toshan_Luktuke/docs/_posts/2022-07-30-coding-period-week-6.markdown

 ![Example of a shrunken block]()

 On an unrelated note, the Mid-Term evaluations of GSoC were this week.
-Quite happy that my project is on track and that I don't have to worry about it too much.
-Continued consistent work seems to pay off.
+Quite happy that the project is on track!

 ## Issues
 No new Issues were raised this week